Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Introduction

-During the twentieth century, economists have primarily tried to explain the mix of regularity and irregularity in aggregate properties of the economy through attempts to establish micro-foundations,~i.e., explaining aggregate properties as arising from the interaction of economic agents with specified properties.
-Roughly speaking, the interactions of fully rational and informed consumers and producers, each aiming to maximize their own utility, are presumed to generate regularities, most notably through the concept of general equilibrium.
-In parallel, there have been attempts to explain irregular aspects of economic behaviour by exploring how partial information and bounded rationality, can lead, for example, to booms and crashes.
+Using this type of model, economists have tried to explain the mix of regularity and irregularity in aggregate properties of the economy through appeal to micro-foundations,~i.e., explaining aggregate properties as arising from the interaction of economic agents with specified properties.
+Roughly speaking, the interactions of fully rational and informed consumers and producers, each aiming to maximize their own utility, are presumed to generate regularities at the macroscopic level.
 Thus, the pattern of explanation has been bottom-up:~from the properties of economic agents and their interactions to the large-scale economic phenomena.

-There is, however, an interesting complementary approach, which does not attempt to provide such micro-foundations, but instead makes assumptions about economic behaviour in the aggregate, and explores their consequences at the same aggregate level.
+There is, however, an interesting complementary approach to responding to the Lucas critique:~building a causal model of the economy that operates directly at the macro level, without reference to micro-foundations, just requiring specification or measurement of a few macroeconomic functions (our approach depends on only one, which we call the entropy).
 This approach has the potential advantage that it may be possible to abstract away from detailed ``micro’’ assumptions (e.g., about the psychological properties of consumers, or the behaviour of companies), which are likely to be very difficult to specify and highly variable between contexts.
 Interestingly, this strategy predates the modern emphasis on the micro-foundations of economics, and is implicit in arbitrage arguments from David Hume and Adam Smith onwards (see discussion in \cite{Su}), and which are the basis for much of financial economics \cite{V}.